-Depending on which profile, BM, TM, or MMA, the students are expected to choose a project proposed for their profile as they are expected to be able to implement knowledge from the courses.
+As part of the project, the students will actively participate in establishing the project group and will be responsible for accommodating the project group participants' diverse backgrounds and knowledge.
+Depending on their profile, BM, TM, or MMA, the students are expected to complete a project proposed for their profile, as they are expected to be able to implement knowledge from the courses.

-The supervisors are mainly affiliated to (but not limited to) The Department of Health Science Technology (HST) and Department of Clinical Medicine.
+The supervisors are mainly affiliated to -The Department of Health Science Technology (HST).
 External co-supervisors can be involved when relevant for the project.

-Prerequisite for participating in the exam is participation in the project supporting activity.
+A prerequisite for participating in the exam is participation in the project-supporting activity.

 - 1. Oral group examination - 2.
-During the exam both the supervisor and maybe co-supervisor will be present together with an internal examiner
+During the exam, both the supervisor and maybe co-supervisor will be present together with an internal examiner - During the project period, the students will write a project report and hand it in using "Digigtal Eksamen".
+The exam is initiated by the students giving a scientific presentation of their project. followed by questioning by the examiners.